allbto/iOS-INTableView/README.md

 INTableView
 ===========

-[Deprecated] Used to simplify the Apple's UITableView Usage, by creating easy to use TableViews and Cells
+[Deprecated] Used to simplify the Apple's UITableView Usage, by creating easy to use Static TableViews and Cells

 A simple usage :